m00qek/utest/docs/how-to/strict-mode.md

 ```

 The error message matches the pattern `strict mock` and identifies the module and function or key that was accessed.

-For why strict mode exists and the trade-offs involved, see [About strict mode](../explanation/strict-mode.md).

 ---